nuslds/python-basics/readme.md

 ### Mutability

-<p style="font-size: 15px;">Similar to lists, dictionaries in Python are mutable.
-It means that we can change the value of an object in the dictionary after it has been created.</p>
+Similar to lists, dictionaries in Python are mutable.
+It means that we can change the value of an object in the dictionary after it has been created.

 ```python
 fruits_color = {
     'apple': 'red',